jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 +   This is a cool picture demonstrating power of LLE on facial/expression recognition:

     ![lle](./LLE.jpg)
-+   LLE ails when the manifold has holes
++   LLE fails when the manifold has holes
 +   In addition, LLE can collapse large portions of the data very close together in the low-dimensional space, because the covariance constraint on the solution is too simple